Zzz9194/disro/readme.md

 ### Why did you implement [rbxwebhook.js](https://www.npmjs.com/package/rbxwebhook.js) in your code instead of installing the dependency?

 The dependency manages client connections by assigning a random UUID, for this system to be a little easier to use, I assign each connection the ID of the server it's connected to.
 I'm yet to make a pull request for this to the dependency.

+(If you run this on Roblox Studio where they don't give server IDs, the router will randomly generate one)

 ### How are bans currently handled?